inongn/teros/src/site/notes/Prep/Lore.md

 ---

 - [ ] [[Almanac/Locations/Meletis\|Meletis]] rumors:
-     - [ ] “Ghosts linger, shades wander battlefields, and unquiet dead rise spontaneously. [[Almanac/People/Clerics\|Clerics]] call this the Dead Crisis.”
+     - [ ] “Ghosts linger, shades wander battlefields, and unquiet dead rise spontaneously.
+Clerics call this the Dead Crisis.”
     - [ ] “The triton caravan from Olantin just set up shop in the [[Almanac/Locations/Harbor\|Harbor]]”
     - [ ] “A small crowd gathers daily on the steps of the [[Almanac/Locations/Dekatia\|Dekatia]], around a white-bearded man.
 He speaks about complex topics of ethics and philosophy, but he uses simple, under standable words.”
     - [ ] “Did you hear?
 There’s been a robbery at the [[Almanac/Locations/Hall of the Twelve\|Hall of the Twelve]]”